 A hint of lavender makes a surprise visit into these classic old fashioned lemon bars.
-Lemon and lavender have a great friendship when it comes to many baked goods, cocktails and even some savory dishes.
+Lemon and lavender have a great friendship when it comes to many baked goods, cocktails, and even some savory dishes.
 A little bit of sweet, a little bit of tart and a subtle taste of this floral herb creates a delightful summertime dessert recipe – The Best Lemon Bars Infused with Lavender.
 This layer of citrusy yumminess rests upon a buttery shortbread crust that you’re gonna love.
 I guarantee it!

 Why I Love These Bars